1. Does CHA have authority over the community with covenants, mandated membership etc?

 No, we have no authority to intervene.
 Because there ARE Laws about these matters, residents can call the police, or other appropriate authority.
 We do appreciate being informed of any such activities, as we can send an email to all members advising them to be safely aware.

-8. Do we call CHA Board Members to intervene for us in cases of trash receptacles being left out past the pick-up day, loud parties, signs on properties, too bright lights, visible trucks and trailers etc. ?
+8. Do we call CHA Board Members to intervene for us in cases of trash receptacles being left out past the pick-up day, loud parties, signs on properties, too bright lights, visible trucks and trailers, neighbor to neighbor disputes?.

-No, we have no authority to intervene.
+No, we have no authority to intervene; CHA does not serve as an arbiter.
 After a resident calls the proper authority, who will do the intervening, IF there is a law that covers such annoyances, we appreciate being informed.
 We can send an email to all members advising them to be aware..

 9. How can I find out if my complaint is justified?